Hollywood directors reach labor pact, writers remain on strike

 "Any deal that puts this town back to work runs straight through the WGA, and there is no way around that," Keyser said in a video posted on YouTube.

-A WGA representative did not immediately respond to a request for comment on Sunday.
+The DGA's board will consider whether to approve the deal on Tuesday before it goes to members for ratification.
+No date has been set for the ratification vote.

-The DGA scheduled a vote to ratify its new contract for Tuesday.
-If approved, it could offer a blueprint for the striking writers and upcoming talks between studios and SAG-AFTRA, the union representing Hollywood actors.
+If approved, the deal could offer a blueprint for the striking writers and upcoming talks between studios and SAG-AFTRA, the union representing Hollywood actors.

+WGA representatives did not respond to requests for comment on Sunday, but some writers voiced reaction on social media.

+"Spartacus" creator Steven DeKnight called the DGA deal "disappointing, but not surprising."

 In the DGA's agreement, directors secured wage increases starting at 5% the first year, an increase in residuals from streaming, and a guarantee that "generative AI cannot replace the duties performed by members."